-Eventarc allows you to build event-driven architectures without having to implement, customize, or maintain the underlying infrastructure.
+Eventarc lets you build event-driven architectures without having to implement, customize, or maintain the underlying infrastructure.
 Eventarc offers a standardized solution to manage the flow of state changes, called events, between decoupled microservices.
-When triggered, Eventarc routes these events through Pub/Sub subscriptions to various destinations (in this document, see Event destinations) while managing delivery, security, authorization, observability, and error-handling for you.
+When triggered, Eventarc routes these events to various destinations (in this document, see Event destinations) while managing delivery, security, authorization, observability, and error-handling for you.

 You can manage Eventarc from the Google Cloud console, from the command line using the gcloud CLI, or by using the Eventarc API.